 Yes, Christmas is about giving, but there is no reason why you shouldn't also do something special for yourself this holiday season.
 If you think you have covered your bases by getting a bachelor's degree, it may be time to treat yourself to something even better.
 A master's degree is not only good for your bottom line, it also benefits your children and your community.

-Consider all the gifts you get with a master's degree:
+Consider all the possibilities that may come with earning a master's degree:

 Earlier this year, The New York Times declared the master's as the new bachelor's degree.
 While it used to be a four-year degree was the way to go to find a job, today's graduates are finding master's degrees now seem to be the preferred credential for many employers.
 The fact that those with an advanced degree are more likely to find a job is bore out in unemployment figures published by the Bureau of Labor Statistics.
 In 2010, when the overall national unemployment rate was 8.2 percent, the unemployment rate for those with a master's degree was less than half that rate at 4 percent.